Identify your Hedonic and Utilitarian shoppers and cater to them accordingly.

 Now, this information can be fed to machine learning algorithms, which can efficiently serve every shopper according to their demographic, geographic, and psychographic properties.
 Higher ROI and being more relevant to users is something we could all get used to - right?

 Here at Crobox, we’re learning how we can identify shopping states on the web stores of our clients.
-Psychographic segmentation is already in our arsenal.
+Psychographic segmentation is already in our arsenal of customer intelligence that we're generating.
 But by using the behavioral triggers I briefly covered, we're developing a framework that can automatically identify the shopping states of our target audiences.

 This way, we can make sure that our clients’ communication is as relevant as possible for people like Harold in all their states of shopping.
 This, combined with our expertise in serving the right psychological principle at the optimal time, creates a digital space that revolves around the digital identity of a shopper.